domtronn/kebaber/readme.md

 A CLI tool to convert NodeJS project file name case styling and updating internal require paths to match!

+#### **Warning!**
+Use at your own discretion, this has worked personally on large node projects without any problems, but _make sure_ you use version control so that you can undo changes if it didn't quite work

 ## Install

 ```bash